Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 02 - BS of Big Data and Stats 101.md

 ### Variability

 **Variability** (or dispersion) measures the amount of scatter in a dataset.
-Gives us an indication of indicate how well the average characterizes the data as a whole.
+Gives us an indication of how well the **average characterizes the data as a whole**.

-Commonly used variability methods include: range, variance, standard deviation, inter-quartile range, coefficient of variation, etc. The **five number summary**: is a summary of a distribution which consists of:
+Commonly used variability methods include: range, variance, standard deviation, inter-quartile range, coefficient of variation, etc.

+**Range** is the difference between the largest and the smallest observations.
+**Variance** is the average of the squares of the deviations of the observations from their mean.
+**Standard Deviation** is the square root of the variance.
+**Quartiles** are the cut points of data being divided into four regions.

+The **five number summary**: is a summary of a distribution which consists of:

 1. Min
 2. Q1 (first quartile or min to 25% of the data)